simonmarqvard/Participate/README.md

 <p> The application is built using peer.js, electron.js and Robot.js.
 The project
 consists of two pieces: A Desktop application and a webpage.
 The webpage is the central command from which you can take control of other computers (In this case www.simonmjensen.com).
-The computers you want to remote control must have the application installed.
+The computers you want to remote control must have the application installed and running.
 The source code for both parts is available on this page. </p>

 ![](part.gif)